Vishnupriya-cse07/codezilla_task/README.md

 # codezilla_task
 Task 2: Fundamental Programming -Sum of Digits — Take an integer N and print the sum of its digits, Leap Year Checker — Check if a given year is a leap year, reverse a word — using loops (no built-in functions).

-SUM OF DIGITS:<br>
+# SUM OF DIGITS:
-TO FIND THE SUM OF DIGITS:
+To find the sum of digits:
-  EXAMPLE:
+  example:
-  INPUT:IF THE INPUT 16 IS GIVEN-
+  input:if the input 16 is given-
-  OUTPUT: 1+6=7
+  output: 1+6=7

-TO CHECK THE LEAP YEAR OR NOT:<br>
+# TO CHECK THE LEAP YEAR OR NOT:
-   FOR CHECKING THE LEAP YEAR,THE CONDITION SHOULD BE THE YEAR WHICH THE USER GIVEN SHOULD BE EITHER DIVISIBLE BY 4 AND 400 BUT IT SHOULD NOT BE DIVISIBLE BY 100
+   For checking the leap year,the condition should be the year which the user given should be either divisible by 4 and 400 but it should not be divisible by 100
-   EXAMPLE: 2024 IS LEAP YEAR SINCE IT IS DIVISIBLE BY 4 BUT,WHEN THE INPUT IS 1900,IT IS NOT A LEAP YEAR BECAUSE IT IS DIVISIBLE BY 100.
+   example: 2024 is leap year since it is divisible by 4 but,when the input is 1900,it is not a leap year because it is divisible by 100.

-TO REVERSE THE WORD:<br>
+# TO REVERSE THE WORD:
-    WHEN THE USER(INPUT) GAVE
+    When the user(input) gives:
     THE STRING :HELLO
     THE OUTPUT :OLLEH